vodquang96/django-anymail/docs/esps/sendinblue.rst

 You can also override the template's subject and reply-to address (but not body) using standard :class:`~django.core.mail.EmailMessage` attributes.

-SendinBlue's template feature does not currently support providing attachment content directly with the message---you'll get a SendinBlue API error if you try.
-If you must send file attachments with SendinBlue templates, you can either upload them into SendinBlue's template designer, or arrange to have the attachment content hosted on a public URL and use Anymail's :attr:`~anymail.message.AnymailMessage.esp_extra` to pass the URL to the SendinBlue API (see the Anymail SendinBlue integration tests for an example of this).
-A better---and portable---option may be to avoid SendinBlue templates and instead render the email in your Django code, allowing you to add any file attachments you want.
-See :ref:`django-templates` for details.

-(Note that SendinBlue doesn't support *inline* image attachments at all, whether you're using a template or not.)

 .. _new template language: